Domestic and Sexual Abuse Directory

-RSACC is a charity which provides free and confidential counselling to women and girls (over the age of 13) who have been raped or sexually abused, as well as those who have or are experiencing domestic abuse.
+RSACC is a charity which provides free and confidential counselling to survivors (over the age of 13) who have been raped or sexually abused, as well as those who have or are experiencing domestic abuse.

 Developing and supporting services for the victims and perpetrators of domestic abuse.

 - Address: Ashfield Court East, Raby Street, Darlington

 This confidential service provides support to clients who have/are experiencing domestic abuse.

 - support through the court process

 - confidence building

 The service is able to support a client for one year.

 There is also a children's worker who can provide support to children who have witnessed domestic abuse.

 Sexual Assault Referral Centre